mdox/linux-cpu-control/README.md

 # Criteria

-- Only for single processor PC
+- Only for single processor machine
 - Linux please

 # Usage